JIVE-TALK.COM

 Daniel Martin Feige.
 Philosophie des Jazz (2014) (In German)

 Academic writing on music in Germany is a very old and refined art, going back several centuries.
-Nevertheless, a purely philosophical approach to jazz music is a rare event.
-I cannot think of any other recent work in German language.
+Nevertheless, a purely philosophical approach to jazz music is rare.
+I cannot think of any other recent work in German language with that topic.

 Feige, a philosopher and former jazz pianist currently teaching at Stuttgart Academy of the Arts, Germany, takes his time and gets into definitions of art, music, aesthetics and the nature of classifications as such.
 Nevertheless, his approach is a philosophical one, and we encounter quite a different conceptualization of jazz here, compared to the many other writings about it that more or less share the same ideas about jazz as an aesthetic form that clearly stands out and needs little additional definition.
 (And in a way, this book could be just what you have been looking for in case you wondered how to write on jazz but then not to write about jazz in the first place.)